yii-tools/forms/docs/component/field.md

 ## Elements

-This field contains the following elements:
+This field has the following elements:

 - Container
 - Prefix